-When deploying an API management solution, you need to integrate it within your own infrastructure.
-Hence, you need a solution that fits with your existing infrastructure strategy, whether it’s virtualization or containerization and that can fit within a DevOps process.
-All those terms are not buzzwords but reality and I decided today to put together some terminology definition for everyone to understand what this really means.
+When deploying an API Management solution, you need to integrate it within your own infrastructure.
+Hence, you need a solution that fits with your existing infrastructure strategy, whether it’s virtualization, containerization and DevOps that can fit within a process.
+All those terms are not buzzwords but reality.
+So I decided to put together some terminology definitions for everyone to understand what this really means.

 - Virtual machine: a virtual machine (VM) is an emulation of particular computer system, its resources such as CPU, RAM and DISK space.

-To better understand, imagine a hotel that has one giant room for one guest.
+To better understand this concept, there is that has one giant room for one guest.
 Nobody needs that much space, so 90% of the building goes unused.

 In 1955, Malcolm McLean, a trucking entrepreneur from North Carolina, USA, bought a steamship company with the idea of transporting entire truck trailers with their cargo still inside.
 That is the birth of shipping containers.

 - Standardization on shape, size, volume and weight.

 - Massive economies of scale.
 Reduction in shipping costs.

 - Seamless movement across sea, rail and road.

 So by applying a similar concept, Containers like Docker is a solution that lets software run reliably when moved from one computing environment to another.
 This means that the application will run in the developer’s laptop then to a test environment then finally to a production environment.

 - Cost savings: The nature of Docker is that fewer resources are necessary to run the same application.
 Organizations are able to save on everything from server costs to the employees needed to maintain them.